jbochenek/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-markdown_github/timeseries-1.png)

-### -Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+### \*Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ``` r
 interval.steps <- which.max(interval.act.daily$steps)